rclone/rclone/MANUAL.md

 Any files larger than this that need to be server-side copied will be copied in chunks of this size.

-The minimum is 0 and the maximum is 4.6GB.
+The minimum is 0 and the maximum is 4.6 GiB.

 - Config:      copy_cutoff
 - Env Var:     RCLONE_B2_COPY_CUTOFF
 - Type:        SizeSuffix
-- Default:     4G
+- Default:     4Gi

 #### --b2-chunk-size